-23.2 Out of Class Pay - An employee working out of class will be paid four percent (4%) higher than his/her current step if he/she meets the following conditions:
+Out of Class Pay - An employee working out of class will be paid five percent (5%) higher than his/her current step if he/she meets the following conditions:

-- A. The employee has been assigned by the manager in writing to perform substantially all of the duties of the higher position. - B. The job assignment is in a range above the employee's current position. - C. The job assignment is for longer than two 8-hour work days in succession.
+- A. The employee has been assigned by the manager in writing to perform substantially all the duties of the higher position. - B. The job assignment is in a range above the employee's current position. - C. The job assignment is for longer than two (2) eight (8)-hour workdays in succession.
 After two (2) days, the pay is effective from the first hour of the assignment.
 Out of class pay shall begin when the assignment is made by the manager.